tarso-bertolini/Orchard/README.md

 ---

-## Contributing
+## 🤝 Contributing

 Orchard is an open exploration of high-performance computing on Apple Silicon.
-Contributions, issues, and PRs are welcome!
+Contributions are welcome!

-1. Fork the repo.
+1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/amazing-feature`).
-3. Commit your changes.
+3. Commit your changes (`git commit -m 'Add some amazing feature'`).
-4. Push to the branch.
+4. Push to the branch (`git push origin feature/amazing-feature`).
 5. Open a Pull Request.

 ---

-## License
+## 📄 License

-MIT License.
-See [LICENSE](LICENSE) for details.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 ---

-*Built in Cupertino (and beyond).*
+*Built with 🍎 in Cupertino (and beyond).*